-We do not anticipate paying any dividends.
+We may not pay cash dividends.

-No dividends have been paid on the common stock of the Company.
-The Company does not intend to pay cash dividends on its common stock in the foreseeable future, and anticipates that profits, if any, received from operations will be devoted to the Company's future operations.
-Any decision to pay dividends will depend upon the Company's profitability at the time, cash available and other relevant factors.
+During fiscal year 2017 the Company's Board of Directors approved an annual dividend on the common stock of the Company.
+There can be no assurance that the Company will pay cash dividends on its common stock in the future.
+Any decision to pay cash dividends will depend upon the Company's profitability at the time, cash available and other relevant factors.